 Finally we made a run for it and found a café outside a shopping centre to wait for the torrents of rain to subside.
 And then, what felt like hours later (and probably was), we were finally on our way to the towers.

-Our friends had been recommended a place to view them at night, at the Sky Bar, and said we may have to buy a drink but they don’t always ask you to, so we agreed it was worth heading up.
+Our friends had been recommended a place to view them at night, at the Sky Bar, and said we may have to buy a drink in order to stay but they don’t always ask you to, so we agreed it was worth heading up.

 His friend was right – we sat by the window for almost an hour watching the lights get brighter and never got asked to buy anything.
-We left just as it got dark and parties of people started turning up, got spectacular views and pictures, and had a really nice walk back through the park to the metro station.
+We left just as it got dark and parties of people started turning up, we’d got spectacular views and pictures anyway, and took a really nice stroll back through the park to the metro station.

 We missed most of the rainbow fountain display below – from above, all we could see were lights.
 But it didn’t matter; we hadn’t even known about that.